 My favorite Roswell conspiracy?
 Well, it revolves around Russian leader Josef Stalin.
 A few years ago, a New York Times journalist released a book that had an explosive interview with a scientist who supposedly worked at Area 51.
 This scientist swore up and down that the aliens and ship recovered at Roswell were not actually extraterrestrial but were in fact Russian.
 You see, he said that Stalin wanted to create mass hysteria in the United States (that’s easy enough, just throw a good Black Friday sale) and decided the way to do it was to play upon America’s obsession with aliens.
 Stalin had recently heard of the War of the Worlds incident, in which many Americans panicked when they thought aliens were really invading Earth.
 So Stalin had his scientists create a UFO and, unfortunately, recruit some poor souls to be physically modified to look like aliens.
 His hope was that the ship would crash in American and total madness would ensue.
 Is that what really happened?
 Was this just an act of international intrigue and chicanery taken to the max?
 The story is far-fetched and wild but be honest: it isn’t completely out of the realm of possibility.
 Will we ever find out what really happened out in Roswell?
 Hopefully.
 After all, the truth is out there.

-Message me at firstname.lastname@example.org.
-I design every product that I sell and am happy to answer any questions that you have.
+Ping me at firstname.lastname@example.org.
+I design every item that I sell and am delighted to answer any questions that you have.